 A mesmerising story of two worlds; the cracks between them, the science that binds them and the colours that infuse them.

-Why I'm Excited: I’m already a huge fan of Jaclyn Moriarty’s Ashbury/Brookfield books, so I did a little happy dance (or whatever the equivalent is that you can perform in a desk chair - maybe a happy wiggle) when I heard she had a completely new series coming out.
+I’m already a huge fan of Jaclyn Moriarty’s Ashbury/Brookfield books, so I did a little happy dance (or whatever the equivalent is that you can perform in a desk chair – maybe a happy wiggle) when I heard she had a completely new series coming out.
 The plot is still centered around pen pals (YES, PEN PALS!) but with what sounds like dark fantasy and mystery elements!
 I cannot WAIT.
 (Those of you in Australia don’t have to, since it’s already out there.
-LUCKIES.)
+LUCKIES.) -Megan

 Sybella arrives at the convent’s doorstep half mad with grief and despair.
 Those that serve Death are only too happy to offer her refuge—but at a price.
 The convent views Sybella, naturally skilled in the arts of both death and seduction, as one of their most dangerous weapons.
 But those assassin’s skills are little comfort when the convent returns her to a life that nearly drove her mad.
 And while Sybella is a weapon of justice wrought by the god of Death himself, He must give her a reason to live.
 When she discovers an unexpected ally imprisoned in the dungeons, will a daughter of Death find something other than vengeance to live for?